 Ford prioritizes engagement with its employees and the communities where its operations are located.
 By engaging with employees, we are able to deeply embed Ford's water conservation strategy within each employee's daily tasks.
 By engaging with local communities where we have operations, we are able to demonstrate our commitment to the human right to water and the provision of WASH services to all.
 Ford engages with its employees and local communities through the Ford Volunteer Corps and the Bill Ford Better World Challenge, just to name a few.
-The Bill Ford Better World Challenge is an annual competition which is open to Ford employees around the world who are working with local non-profit organizations.
-These employees, in collaboration with the non-profits, brainstorm ideas that transform daily life, with water being a particular focus area.
-Submitted projects are judged by a qualified internal team and funding is awarded to the winning projects.
-One of the 2018 winning projects is a collaboration of World Vision South Africa, along with the Ford Motor Company Fund and Ford Research and Advanced Engineering.
+The Bill Ford Better World Challenge is a global grant program that supports employee-led efforts to address issues surrounding mobility, food and shelter, and access to water, sanitation and hygiene in their local communities.
+Jointly funded by Executive Chairman Bill Ford and Ford Fund, the program has awarded \$1.5 million to projects in India, Mexico, South Africa, Thailand and the United States since it began in 2015.
+One recent project, the Watergen program in drought-stricken South Africa uses special equipment hitched to a Ford Ranger to capture moisture from the air.
+Between August 2019 and March 2020, it has provided clean and safe drinking water for 2,700 community members in the Eastern Cape.
+One of the program recipients says "I want to thank World Vision and Ford for bringing clean water to my school.
+Unclean water made me sick many times but since I started taking clean water, my condition has improved."